bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 A number of configuration and script files need to be patched on the Seagate Central in order to cater for the new kernel's requirements.

-Patch files for these file are included in this project and have a suffix of .SC.patch.
+Relevant patch files are included in the base directory of this project and have a suffix of ".SC.patch".
 These files need to be tranferred to the Seagate Central.
 This can be done via scp as per the following example.

      scp *.SC.patch admin@192.168.1.99: